search ]

 Show Featured Image Column in WordPress Admin Posts

 By default, WordPress does not show the featured image (thumbnail) in the list of posts in the admin panel.
-However, with a small code snippet, you can easily add a new column to display the post thumbnail next to the title, author, or date columns.
+With a small code snippet, you can add a new column that displays the post thumbnail next to the title, author, or date columns.

 This tweak is especially helpful for editors and content managers who rely on visual cues to identify posts quickly.